Delooping the functor calculus tower: Map between the towers

 \subsection{An alternative cofibrant replacement of $O$ as $O$-Ibimodule}

 In Section~\ref{s:cof}, we give a functorial way to get cofibrant replacements in the categories of bimodules and infinitesimal bimodules over an operad $O$.
 This allows us to understand the mapping spaces of both towers in~\eqref{eq:equiv_general1}.
-However, in order to get an explicit map between the two towers, we will need a refined version of this replacement for $O$ as $O$-Ibimodule.
+However, in order to get an explicit map between the two towers, we need a refined version of this replacement for $O$ as $O$-Ibimodule.
 The replacements $\overline{\calI b}{}^\Sigma(O)$ and $\overline{\calI b}{}^\Lambda(O)$ that we produce in this section topologically are not very much different from the replacements ${\calI b}^\Sigma(O)$ and ${\calI b}^\Lambda(O)$, see for example Theorem~\ref{H5}, but combinatorially they are more involved being split in much more smaller pieces.
+First, we give a general construction.